 Inline Manual should be your number one choice if you have a product which is used in many different languages around the world.
 They support every language, meaning you can provide the same great product experience no matter where your users are.

 We hope that this article has helped explain the difference between some of the major Appcues competitors, and that you now have an idea of which is the best fit for your company.

-If you’ve decided that Userpilot is the right choice for you, then why not book a demo and start improving your product experience today.
+If you’ve decided that Userpilot is the right choice for you, then why not start your trial now and start improving your product experience today.